 - Measures should then be introduced to progressively disincentives the purchase of new carbon intensive vehicles such as year-on-year increases in taxes on petrol and diesel, motor tax and purchase taxes for petrol and diesel vehicles.

-Once completed the Report by the Assembly will be available here.
+The Report by the Assembly on this topic is available here.

 The Citizens’ Assembly was live streamed and therefore available for the public to view.